ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis.markdown

 ![]({{ site.url }}/assets/hr_plot3.jpg){:height="200px" width="600px"}

-Surprisingly, work accident seemed not to be the reason of leaving.
+Surprisingly, having a work accident did not seem to be the reason for leaving.
-On the other hand, there were lesser probability of leaving if employee was promoted.
+Moreover, there was less probability of leaving if the employee was promoted.

 {% highlight R %}
 p3.pct <- hr_data %>%